Bias in Language Models: Beyond Trick Tests and Toward RUTEd Evaluation: Evaluations

 \begin{quote}{\bf \texttt{ \{occupation\} is }} \end{quote}

-and calculate the next-word probabilities of a set of male words and a set of female words.
-The male words are \texttt{['male', 'he', 'his', 'him', 'himself', 'himselves', 'masculine', 'masculinity', 'masculinities', 'boy', 'boys']}, and the female words are \texttt{['female', 'she', 'hers', 'her', 'herself', 'herselves', 'feminine', 'femininity', 'femininities', 'girl', 'girls']}.
-For example, this test calculates the probability under the model that the next word in the sentence ``accountant is" is ``his."
-For each occupation, the probabilities of all of the male words are summed, and the probabilities of the female words are summed to arrive at the probability that the next word is in the male or female set, respectively.
-These probabilities are then normalized such that the probability of a male word and the probability of a female word sum to one.
+and calculating the next-word probabilities of each word in a set of male words and a set of female words.
+The male words are \texttt{[`male', `he', `his', `him', `himself', `himselves', `masculine', `masculinity', `masculinities', `boy', `boys']}, and the female words are \texttt{[`female', `she', `hers', `her', `herself', `herselves', `feminine', `femininity', `femininities', `girl', `girls']}.
+For example, we calculate the probability that the next word in the sentence ``accountant is'' is ``his.''
+For each occupation, the probabilities of male and female words are each summed and normalized.
+We describe the metrics calculated with these probabilities in \Cref{sec:metrics}.
 For the sentence pertaining to occupation $o$, we call the normalized probability that the next word is in the male set $p^{m}_o$ and the normalized probability that the next word in the sentence is in the female set $p^{f}_o$.

-Although the original benchmark contained its own set of occupations, for consistency across tasks, we use the list of occupations provided in the WinoBias dataset.